ryantd42/NY-Legislative-Git/2023/S513B-2023/bill.md

  Introduced  by  Sens.
-THOMAS, COMRIE, GOUNARDES, JACKSON, PERSAUD, RAMOS -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+THOMAS, COMRIE, GOUNARDES, JACKSON, PERSAUD, RAMOS -- read twice and ordered printed, and when printed to be committed to the Committee on Education  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the education law, in relation to establishing certain school holidays

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Paragraph b of subdivision 1 of section 3210 of the educa- tion law is amended by adding  a  new  subparagraph  (iii)  to  read  as
  follows:
-  (III) THE FOLLOWING CULTURAL OR RELIGIOUS  HOLIDAYS  SHALL  BE  SCHOOL HOLIDAYS  FOR  ANY SCHOOLS OR SCHOOL DISTRICTS WHERE THE BOARD OF EDUCA- TION OR TRUSTEES DETERMINES SUCH SCHOOLS OR DISTRICTS HAVE  A  CONSIDER- ABLE  PROPORTION  OF  STUDENTS  WHO  OBSERVE SUCH DAYS: EID AL-FITR, EID AL-ADHA, DIWALI, AND ONAM.
+  (III)  THE  FOLLOWING  CULTURAL  OR RELIGIOUS HOLIDAYS SHALL BE SCHOOL HOLIDAYS FOR ANY SCHOOLS OR SCHOOL DISTRICTS WHERE THE BOARD  OF  EDUCA- TION  OR  TRUSTEES DETERMINES SUCH SCHOOLS OR DISTRICTS HAVE A CONSIDER- ABLE PROPORTION OF STUDENTS WHO OBSERVE  SUCH  DAYS:  EID  AL-FITR,  EID AL-ADHA, DIWALI, TIHAR, BANDI CHHOR DIVAS AND ONAM.
   §  2.
 Section  3604  of  the education law is amended by adding a new subdivision 8-c to read as follows:
-  8-C.  NOTWITHSTANDING  ANY OTHER PROVISION OF LAW, FOR PURPOSES OF ANY CALCULATION UNDER SUBDIVISION  SEVEN  OR  EIGHT  OF  THIS  SECTION,  THE COMMISSIONER  SHALL DISREGARD ANY REDUCTION RESULTING FROM OBSERVANCE OF EID AL-FITR, EID AL-ADHA, DIWALI,  AND  ONAM  AND,  IF  NECESSARY,  SUCH OBSERVED HOLIDAYS SHALL BE CALCULATED AS SESSION DAYS.
+  8-C. NOTWITHSTANDING ANY OTHER PROVISION OF LAW, FOR PURPOSES  OF  ANY CALCULATION  UNDER  SUBDIVISION  SEVEN  OR  EIGHT  OF  THIS SECTION, THE COMMISSIONER SHALL DISREGARD ANY REDUCTION RESULTING FROM OBSERVANCE  OF EID AL-FITR, EID AL-ADHA, DIWALI, TIHAR, BANDI CHHOR DIVAS AND ONAM AND, IF  NECESSARY,  SUCH  OBSERVED  HOLIDAYS  SHALL BE CALCULATED AS SESSION DAYS.
   § 3.
 This act shall take effect on the first of July  next  succeeding the date on which it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01658-01-3
+  LBD01658-03-3